+ What is a Birth Doula?

 - Reduces the requests for pain medication and epidurals, as well as the incidence of cesareans (Source: DONA International)

-When a Doula is present during and after childbirth, women report greater satisfaction with their birth experience, make more positive assessments of their babies, have fewer cesareans and requests for medical intervention, and less postpartum depression.
+When a Doula is present during and after childbirth, people report greater satisfaction with their birth experience, make more positive assessments of their babies, have fewer cesareans and requests for medical intervention, and less postpartum depression.
 Reports also show a better start to breastfeeding.

 + I have an OB/Midwife/RN/Midwife Assistant/Mom/Sister, why do I need a Doula?